vinay72/weather/README.md

 # ReduxSimpleStarter/Weather
 So, Our App is going to be a Weather Forecast browser.
-At the Top, a user is going to able to search for a City.
+At the Top, a user is going to be able to search for a City.
 It also contains various Columns .
 First Column is actually City Name and the remaining columns are going to be the Temperature, Pressure and Humidity for the next five days.
  <br>